dkackman/chia-service-connector/README.md

 ## Examples

-`createChiaConnection` is the main entry point for the package.
-It returns a `ChiaConnection` object that can be used with a `https` or `wss` library to make RPC calls to the service.
+`createChiaConnection` and `createChiaConnectionFromConfig` are the main entry points for the package.
+They return a `ChiaConnection` object that can be used with a `https` or `wss` library to make RPC calls to the service.
+Unless specified otherwise, all methods respect the `CHIA_ROOT` environment variable or default to `~/.chia/mainnet`.

 ### The simplest example